 Why is carbon a focus?

-New reports published by Leeds Climate Commission have encouragingly predicted that Leeds could become a carbon-neutral city by 2050 in line with the United Nations Intergovernmental Panel for Climate Change.
-This means that the amount of carbon released into the atmosphere will be balanced by actions which offset this output (for example, by planting trees to absorb and store carbon).
+Reports from Leeds Climate Commission have predicted that Leeds could become a carbon-neutral city by 2050.
+This is in line with the United Nations Intergovernmental Panel for Climate Change.

 But why is there such a strong focus towards reducing carbon emissions?